ByteBrewIO/react-native-bytebrew-sdk/README.md

 # react-native-bytebrew-sdk
-ByteBrew React Native SDK for Android and iOS platforms
+ByteBrew React Native SDK for Android and iOS platforms.

+ByteBrew is the free easy to integrate React Native SDK that provides your app/game with Real-Time Analytic Tracking, Monetization Tracking, Attribution, Remote Configs and A/B Testing.

 ## Installation

 ```sh